bluehousegroup/silverstripe-pardot/README.md

 ##Features
 * adds tracking codes based on campaign to entire site
-* shortcode api for dropping in forms and dynamic content from the pardot dashboard
+* shortcode api for dropping in forms and dynamic content from the Pardot dashboard into SilverStripe.

 ##Requirements
 * SilverStripe 3+